lumi-kalt/ranges/README.md

   - max               - Returns the max item in the range.
   - operator|         - Consume a range, returning the accumulator.

+- zip                 - Creates a range of tuples with each range's element at the current index.
   - zip_with          - Applies *f* with each range's element at the current index, returning a new range.

 - adjacent            - Returns the range adjacent by N elements.

 - view helpers